"Fasten your seatbelts, it's going to be a bumpy night.

 Karen: On her knees, I've no doubt!

-- A somewhat subtle one in the play titles: aging actress Margo stars in "Aged In Wood".
+- Some subtle, non-sexual ones in the play titles: aging actress Margo stars in "Aged In Wood".
 Eve spends a sizeable portion of the plot gunning for the lead in the play "Footprints on the Ceiling".
-Now what activity might point a woman's feet towards the ceiling?
+Indeed, in the course of doing this her persona does "flip over".

 - Drowning My Sorrows: Margo, at Bill's welcome home party.